How to Increase Your English Vocabulary Specific to Your Needs

 First of all, choose the way you are going to organize the vocabulary, then decide how you are going to review it.

-For me, the most effective way to review vocabulary is using one of the digital flashcard apps mentioned in Step 4.
+For me, the most effective way to review vocabulary is by using one of the digital flashcard apps mentioned in Step 4.
 It is surprising how many words you can get through in 5 minutes.
 And honestly, 5 minutes a day is all you need to retain your new vocabulary.

 Schedule a Daily Practice Routine